jundalisay/spblist/content/en/research/sarkar/katha/chapter-18.md

 But I have not been able to find a solution to this riddle* till this day.
 It is an unsolved question, which Baba alone can solve.
 Whether that moment will come in this life, I cannot tell.

-> *Superphysics Note: We solve this riddle by explaining that Anandamurti was supposed to leave PR Sarkar's body but cancelled that decision.
-Sarkar's body walked mechanically with heavy breathing because he was recovering from his Anandamurti-induced near-death experience
+{{< n n="We solve this riddle by explaining that Anandamurti was supposed to leave PR Sarkar's body but cancelled that decision.
+Sarkar's body walked mechanically with heavy breathing because he was recovering from his Anandamurti-induced near-death experience" >}}